polkadot-fellows/RFCs/text/0103-introduce-core-index-commitment.md

 However, in practice, having a collator signature in the receipt on the relay chain does not provide any benefits as there is no mechanism to punish or reward collators that have provided bad parachain blocks.

-This proposal aims to remove the collator signature and all the logic that checks the collator signatures of candidate receupts.
+This proposal aims to remove the collator signature and all the logic that checks the collator signatures of candidate receipts.
 We use the first 6 bytes to represent the core and session index, and fill the rest with zeroes.
 So, there is no change in the layout and length of the receipt.
 The new primitive is binary compatible with the old one.

 ### Backwards compatibility